-16. The growing use of supply and use tables may also give rise to complaints about the partial or incomparable reflection of capital used in the economy.
-The decision to capitalize R&D implied that in many countries the information on the uses of R&D services is no longer available in the use table, albeit should be made available in the underlying gross fixed capital formation, product by industry table.
+17. The growing use of supply and use tables may also give rise to complaints about the partial or incomparable reflection of capital used in the economy.
+The decision to capitalize R&D implied that in many countries the information on the uses of R&D services is no longer available in the use table, albeit should be made available in the underlying table on gross fixed capital formation broken down by industry and product.
 In many countries, the recording of capital will not go beyond the column for gross fixed capital formation in the final uses section of use table.
 These are concerns that need to be addressed.
-At this point in time, it would be useful to do a stocktaking exercise to show how many statistical institutes are compiling the accounts for capital services.

-17. To be clear, the use table showed in the 2008 SNA (Table 14.12) includes entries by the industry entries for CFC, gross fixed capital formation and closing stocks of fixed assets.
+18. To be clear, the use table in the 2008 SNA (Table 14.12) includes entries by the industry entries for CFC, gross fixed capital formation and closing stocks of fixed assets.
 These entries are meant to put capital on a similar footage as labour.
-One of the new chapters in the 2008 SNA is devoted to capital services in the national accounts (Chapter 20).
-However, these recommendations are underemphasized in the 2008 SNA.
-In summary, although many users may not complain about the absence of Net measures they will become more important over time.
+In summary, although many users may not complain about the absence of Net measures, it important to note that they continue to gain more importance over time,